-Reggae and dancehall artists are starting to step up to the plate and not only sing about it but being about.
+Reggae and dancehall artists are starting to step up to the plate and not only sing about it but be about it.
 Over the years some of the great reggae artists sung about uplifting the poor, equal rights and justice while at the same time they were robbing the very musicians who were playing the music that they were singing their lyrics to.

 Ninjaman is leading an honorable and commendable movement where he is driving around Jamaica and helping those who need it most.

-Sometime some of the things the don gorgon sees in his travels his enough to make any grown man cry but this is not deterring the “front teeth gold teeth” from his mission.
+Sometime some of the things the don gorgon sees in his travels are enough to make any grown man cry but this is not deterring the “front teeth gold teeth don gorgon” from his mission.

 “Because when mi go down there and mi go see a likkle 10 year old yute and a little 14-year-old girl affi mek hassock with the upholstering to send dem self go school, it mek tears come to my eye.”